-It should be further noted that should any entrant breach the act by entering any place where access is not permitted, in addition to b ing disqualified by the competition, they may also be subject to criminal charges.
+It should be further noted that should any entrant breach the act by entering any place where access is not permitted, in addition to being disqualified by the competition, they may also be subject to criminal charges.
 For example, irresponsible and/or anti social behaviour may result in criminal charges.
 A list of existing criminal offences are set out in Annex 1 of this document

 We would also like to state that any images depicting an activity that may cause alarm to a property owner, livestock or cause damage to crops will result in disqualification from the competition and may also result in criminal charges.
 Examples of activities that are not permitted are: